12-Month Wedding Timeline

 Decide On Your Colors, Theme, And Design Of Your Wedding

-A wedding is a mix of colors, style (including music), and design that is uniquely yours.
+A wedding is a mix of colors, styles (including music), and designs uniquely yours.
 It can be tricky to decide what you want.
 Do you want a vintage theme, rustic or modern?

-Share your vision with your vendors so you can work toward a look just as you imagined it.
+Share your vision with your vendors to work toward a look just as you imagined.

 Draw your inspiration from Pinterest, Instagram, and your favorite design or fashion magazines or color palettes that are trendy or classic.